MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 What is `@EventHandler`?
 -----------------------
 `@EventHandler` is an annotation used to mark whatever method it's attached to as a handler for a *Forge Lifecycle Event*.
 There are two main categories of Lifecycle Events: **Standard** and **Server**. **Standard Lifecycle Events** are always fired when the client and server first starts up, and **Server Lifecycle Events** are only fired when the server, either internal or dedicated, starts up.
-There are some specialized events as well, but those will be covered in a different atricle.
+There are some specialized events as well, which are covered in more detail along with the rest of the loding stages [here](https://mcforge.readthedocs.io/en/latest/conventions/loadstages/).

 For a simple mod, *FMLPreInitializationEvent*, *FMLInitializationEvent*, and *FMLPostInitializationEvent* should be more than enough to set up everything you need.